Release Notes#

 Action Required!

-Leap IDE workspaces will no longer be available after October 31, 2023.
+The Leap service’s IDE workspaces will no longer be available after October 31, 2023.
 To continue working with your workspace code thereafter, store your code updates locally or push your commits to a repository in your GitHub account.

 Solver API: Removal of Spin-Reversal-Transforms Parameter is Rescheduled#